Samael1254/obj_parser/README.md

-## OBJ file parser
+## OBJ file parser library
-A simple parser for .obj files.
+A simple C library to parse .obj files.

 ### Description and purpose
 .obj is a file format to store mesh data, in order to process or render meshes.
-This program is not useful on its own, it simply parses the .obj file into a mesh structure and prints the result on the standard output.
-The code is therefore meant to be used in other programs.
-The printing functions contained in the program can also be used to write an .obj file from mesh data, by either redirecting the output to a file or modifying the code to write the data on a file passed as parameter.
+This library provides functions to parse, load, print or save .obj files thanks to a common mesh structure.

 ### Features
 So far, the parser only recognizes the following elements :